-- (a) A casual employee may be unavailable for work for up to six (6) calendar weeks of work annually (i.e. forty-two (42) calendar days in a seven (7) day work week operation, thirty-six (36) calendar days in a six (6) day work week operation or thirty (30) days in a five (5) day work week operation.)
-A casual employee shall apply to the department head for such leave and approval shall not be unreasonably withheld.
-This leave shall be applied for and approved in writing. - (b) Casuals will be called in order of their casual seniority subject to their qualifications and "c" below. - (c) A casual employee who refuses three (3) consecutive shifts shall be placed on the bottom of the call in list until they accept a call in for a shift. - (d) A casual employee may be granted a leave of absence from the casual list for good and sufficient cause.
+- (a) Casuals will be called in order of their casual seniority subject to their qualifications and "c" below.
+Casuals will be called by phone first, but then may be contacted by text or email. - (b) A casual employee who refuses three (3) consecutive shifts shall be placed on the bottom of the call in list until they accept a call in for a shift. - (c) A casual employee may be granted a leave of absence from the casual list for good and sufficient cause.
 Good and sufficient cause shall be determined by the City.